alinex/node-builder/README.md

     > alinex-make test ./node-error --watch

+You may also create an html coverage report:

+    > alinex-make test --coverage

-And at last you may also add the `--browser` flag to open the documentation in the browser after created.
+And at last you can add the `--browser` flag to open the coverage report automatically in the browser.

 This task can also be added to the `package.json` to be called using `npm test`: